infinity-a11y/PhyloTrace/README.md

 Before installing the dependencies, ensure that you have R and RStudio installed on your system.
 Follow the instructions below:

-1. Download R for your operating system from [the CRAN website](https://cran.r-project.org/).
+1. Download the latest version of R for your operating system from [the CRAN website](https://cran.r-project.org/).
 2. Install R by executing the downloaded file and following the installation prompts.

 [Optional: Download RStudio]